jon429r/jon429r/README.md

 I am a College student working in the field of software development.

-🔭 I’m currently working on my own general purpose programming language called jist [JistR] (https://github.com/jon429r/JistR) 🔭 A am also working on creating an interpreted general purpose programming language called JIST which should be made public soon!
-🌱 I’m currently researching creating depth estimation machine learning models in Python.
+🔭 I’m currently working on my own general purpose programming language called jist [JistR] (https://github.com/jon429r/JistR) 🌱 I’m currently researching creating depth estimation machine learning models in Python.

 <h3 align="left">Languages and Tools:</h3>